nulltea/kicksware-platform/README.md

 In terms of scalability, Kicksware is relying on Kuberentes [_Horizontal Pod Autoscaler (HPA)_][k8s hpa] feature and [_Cluster Autoscaler_][digitalocean-vna] provided by _DigitalOcean_.

-Next diagram visualy reprsents cloud infrastructure components and relation between them:
+Next diagram visualy reprsents Kicksware's cloud infrastructure components and relation between them:
 [![kicksware infrastructure][]][kicksware-cloudcraft]

+## Wrap Up

+_**Kicksware**_ is a _noncommercial, research project_ dedicated to be a playground for learning and practicing modern cloud technologies, languages, patterns, and architectures.

+And although there aren't any future plans to make a profit from Kicksware as a real-world sneaker resale shop, this isn't the final stop for this project.

+Kicksware will continue to exist and adopt new technologies as the time pasts as well as stay open source.

+Feel free to contribute your code and ideas.
+Please make sure to read the Contributing Guide before making a pull request.

+## License

+Licensed under the [GNU AGPLv3][license file].

 [kicksware logo]: https://ci.kicksware.com/kicksware/kicksware-platform/-/raw/master/assets/kicksware-logo.png
 [kicksware url]: https://kicksware.com